symbolicdata/symbolicdata.github.io/PolynomialSystems.Sage.markdown

 ### Prerequisites

+Sage obviously is needed, it can be obtained here: <http://www.sagemath.org/> Once downloaded and unzipped, with will be located in a folder \$SAGE\_ROOT.
+Sage comes with its own Python version.
+Scripts using the Sage libraries can be run with

+`./sage -python script.py`

+Another possibility is to install all the Sage modules into your running Python instance.
+We will not discuss this further here.

+Additionally to Sage, the **requests** library is needed, as this library is not installed by default and has to be installed for the Sage Python.

+##### Installing new packages into Sage Python

+Installing new packaged can easily be done by installing pip.
+This can be done by invoking a Sage sub-shell:

+`./sage -sh`

+Next, install pip for Sage Python:

+**`(sage-sh)`**` easy_install pip`

+In the message that follows, there should be something like "Installing pip script to \$SAGE\_ROOT/local/bin".
+New libraries can now be installed with pip.
+However, calling simply pip from the Sage sub-shell might not work (the 'normal' pip was called, not the Sage pip).
+In this case pip can be called by prefixing the correct path:

+**`(sage-sh)`**` $SAGE_ROOT/local/bin/pip install requests`

+The Sage sub-shell can be exited by typing 'exit'.

 ### Usage

 To use the sdsage.py module, it has to be imported into the running python instance of Sage: